Kanathras/TutoKnockout/README.md

 Once we have stored our columns/tasks into the local storage, we would like to load it and update the board when we reload the page.

+We saved the board in the local storage as JSON data.
+Knockout is perfectly capable of reading json with a simple parse.

+In board.js, add a new variable at the top to get items from localstorage :

 ```javascript
 var stored = JSON.parse(localStorage.getItem("board") || "[]"),
   columns = // leave the rest as before
 ```

-Once we've the board, we want to get all the columns/tasks from it and put it into our board.
+Once we've the "board" from the local storage, we want to get all the columns/tasks from it and put it into our board.
 To do that, add a simple statement after the definition of our variables in board.js.

 ```javascript